marcelcastrobr/AWS_solution_architect/database/RDS.markdown

     - MySQL server
     - PostgreSQL
     - MariaDB
+- synchronous standby replica in a different Availability Zone

 Amazon RDS automatically switches to a standby replica in another Availability Zone if you have enabled Multi-AZ.
 Failover times are typically 60–120 seconds.
 The primary DB instance switches over automatically to the standby replica if any of the following conditions occur:
 - An Availability Zone outage